stride3d/stride-docs/en/diagnostics/STRDIAG002.md

 ## Solution

-To resolve the warning, pick either a reference type for the member or use DataMemberMode.Assign for ImmutableTypes.
+To resolve the warning, pick either a reference type for the member or use `DataMemberMode.Assign` for Immutable types.